Sk3pper/test-driven-development-by-example/README.md

 ## 🔧 setup-environment/
 A minimal, terminal-based setup guide to help you follow along with the book.
-This guide walks you through creating a clean and distraction-free development environment to fully focus on TDD fundamentals.
+This guide walks you through creating a clean development environment to fully focus on TDD fundamentals.

 ## 👨‍💻 in-the-money-example/ and xUnit/
 These directories contain step-by-step coding examples inspired by the book’s exercises, organized chapter by chapter.
 Each folder includes: